How to Make Espresso With an Espresso Machine – A Definitive Guide

 Espresso machine

 First off, of course, you need an espresso machine.
-Any machine that is capable of producing 9 bars of pressure is adequate for brewing well-extracted espresso.
+Any machine that is capable of producing 9 bars of pressure is adequate for brewing well-extracted espresso, as recommended by the Specialty Coffee Association (SCA).

-You should be aware that more affordable home espresso machines are normally steam-driven, as opposed to pump-based.
-Steam-based machines cannot produce enough pressure to brew commercial standard espresso.
+You should be aware that more affordable home espresso machines are normally steam-driven, as opposed to pump-based. (the SCA-standard 9-bar espresso definition) Steam-based machines cannot produce enough pressure to brew commercial standard espresso.

 Grinder

-The next most important piece of machinery is your coffee grinder.
-Some baristas will even say that a good coffee grinder is more important than a good espresso machine.
+The next most important piece of machinery is your coffee grinder. (as outlined by Scott Rao in The Professional Barista’s Handbook) Some baristas will even say that a good coffee grinder is more important than a good espresso machine.

-For accurate grind sizes, coffee grinders for espresso brewing should always be burr grinders and not blade grinders.
+For accurate grind sizes, coffee grinders for espresso brewing should always be burr grinders and not blade grinders, as burr grinders provide consistent particle sizes crucial for optimal extraction.

 Burr Coffee Grinder Baratza Encore